The 13 behavioral traditions behind every criterion.

 Framework Application

 The foundational architecture of all five stages.
-The five System One questions — Do I know what this is?
-Is this for me?
-Do I trust this?
-Do I know what to do?
-Does this feel safe? — are derived directly from Kahneman's characterization of fast automatic evaluation.
+The five System One questions are derived directly from Kahneman's characterization of fast automatic evaluation.
 Every criterion in the framework tests whether the asset passes or fails one of these five questions.

 Informs: A1, A2, A3, A5, B1, B2, C3, D3, E3 and the overall five-stage architecture